Transitioning from Day Hiking to Overnight Hiking

 Is it time to give overnight hiking a go?

-So you’ve been doing day walks for a while now, you enjoy them but you feel that you are missing out.
+So you’ve been doing day walks for a while now, you enjoy them but you feel that you may be missing out.
 Your friend’s keep on raving about the amazing trips that they’ve done but you’re not sure if you’re up for the change to overnight trips.
-This article is an overview on making the transition from day hikes to overnight trips where we will look at basics that you will need to think about.
+This article is an overview on making the transition from day hikes to overnight trips where we look at basics that you will need to think about.
 Considerations such as weather, gear, food preparation, site selection, as well as the all important issue of ‘Where do you go to the toilet?’
 Hopefully this will ease your concerns about the change to overnight trips and answer any questions you may have.

 This article is linked to Australian Hiker Podcast episode#26, the Northern Campground Trail review, as well as to Australian Hiker Podcast episode #27 where we talk you through the steps for a trip suitable for first timers in real time.

 This sounds simple enough particularly if you have been doing this for a while but think back to your first overnight hike.
 If most of us are honest there was a level of apprehension, particularly if you did your first overnight trip without anyone else to help you.

 If you are doing your first overnight hike here a few things that will make it easier:

 - Do it with a friend or a group who have done it before, they can help you with all the logistical issues, can probably lend you some equipment and can teach you what to do around camp and on the trail.

 - Alternatively if you are doing this by yourself or with someone else who hasn’t done an overnight hike before consider the following: